SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 As noted, the scope of this part is to prepare the front-facing part for the scenario: either a UI if one is needed, or the public API, or a dedicated idiomatic client.

-As soon as the implementation is ready, another PR and review comes along.
+As soon as the implementation is ready, another PR and review come along.

 ### Start over again